THE LEGAL PROCEEDINGS OF A DIVORCE ARE CHALLENGING

-Divorce is the process in which married couples follow a series of legal proceedings to terminate their marriage without there being agreed-upon terms at the beginning of the case.
-Here’s how that process starts with a divorce lawyer.
+Divorce is the process in which married couples, without pre-established terms, follow a series of legal proceedings to terminate their marriage.
+Once you hire a divorce attorney, the following process begins:

 - A party files a complaint with the court.

 - The other spouse files his or her response to the complaint.

 - Both spouses present their views of how and on what terms the marriage is to be terminated.

 - Because they cannot agree, the couple requests the court to make the decisions for them with the assistance of a competent Ohio Divorce Attorney.

 Taking the First Step With a OHIO Divorce Attorney